 These vegan pan-fried dumplings are stuffed with textured vegetable protein, mushrooms, green cabbage, and vermicelli.
 With the addition of the TVP, they taste just like regular pork & cabbage dumplings.

-Of course, you can’t have these pan-fried dumplings without a good drizzle of chili oil.
-Luckily, I have an easy home-made chili oil recipe prepared for you!
+Of course, you can’t have these pan-fried dumplings without a generous drizzle of chili oil.

 STEP BY STEP GUIDE